Gemstones-related

 What are the program rules?

 The program was co-created directly with the women of the Tanzania Women Miners Association (TAWOMA) via participatory workshops in June 2018 and March 2019.
-The inaugural members agreed to attend occupational health and safety trainings, on environmental goals, and the specific rules.
+The initial rules have been largely adopted as-is by the Kenyan miners as well.

 To be a Moyo Gems miner, you must fulfill the following requirements: